feedme-swent-epfl/prd/template/4-value_proposition.md

 *3. Relevant*

-- customer would possibly be users and supermarkets
+- customers are individuals who don't know what to cook because of
+    - budget
+    - health / nutriments wise
+    - leftovers

-    - offer the users the ability to have personalized feeds and meal recommendations
+--> offers the ability to curate meals that answers their concerns and help them eat better --> personalized feeds and meal recommendations to discover new ways of eating

-    - allow supermarkets to promote their products by giving us their barcode database + we can promote them to the user for missing ingredients
-- many students don't cook because they don't know what to cook --> allows to bridge that difficulty
+- customer are supermarkets
+    - with a growing individuals base, interesting enough to advertise their products in our app
+    - allows supermarkets to have more visibility by adding their recipes and having a verified account
+    - adding the ability to find the brand near the individuals to help them shop for their meals